Why My Brain Starts Working When It’s Time to Sleep

 I started doing small things:

-Writing random thoughts down so they don’t stay stuck.
+Writing random thoughts down so they do not stay stuck.

 Keeping my phone away from reach.